-When posting photos from an event, post them as soon as possible, ideally within 24 hours.
+When posting photos from an event, post them promptly, ideally within 24 hours.

-To get more comments and engagement, add a question or ask people to share their impression, memories or experiences.
+To get more comments and engagement, add a question or ask people to share their impressions, memories or experiences.

-When promoting something more than once, try to change how it is presented (description, image, title, caption) so that it doesn’t look repetitive.
+When sharing something more than once, try to change how it is presented (description, image, title, caption) so that it doesn’t look repetitive.